mtduman/FEC_RepeatDonors/README.md

 #  Individual campaign contributions for multiple years, determine which ones came from repeat donors

-Step By Step
+Step By Step explanation for Python code

-I am using two Python libraries : pandas : For data frame and calculations
+Used Python libraries :
+  Pandas : For data frame and calculations
-  Sys	 : to get the arguments  (Contribution, Percentile and Output text file detail) from command line
+  Sys	 : to get the arguments from command line (Contribution, Percentile and Output text file path)

-agg_txt procedure:
+agg_txt Function procedure:
       	I read the text file and record only curtain columns

-	On the FEC web site 'TRANSACTION_AMT' defined as a NUMBER(14,2), so I read as a float

-	Data Cleaning for following considerations:
+	On the FEC web site 'TRANSACTION_AMT' defined as a NUMBER(14,2), so I read as a float Data Cleaning for following considerations:
 	* Because we are only interested in individual contributions, we only want records that have the field,'OTHER_ID, set to empty.
 If the'OTHER_ID'field contains any other value, you should completely ignore and skip the entire record
 	* If 'TRANSACTION_DT' is an invalid date (e.g., empty, malformed)